 - ¼ cup extra virgin olive oil

-- To peel your citrus, simply cut off the tops and bottoms of each, and place standing up on a cutting board.
-Cut the peel off from the top to the bottom removing as much of the white pith as possible, then turn sideways and slice each width-wise.
+- To prep your citrus, simply cut off the top and bottom of each, and place standing up on a cutting board.

-- Place the orange juice, vinegar, maple syrup, dijon, lemon juice, and salt and pepper to taste in a small bowl.
-Drizzle in the olive oil in a slow, steady stream whisking constantly until emulsified.
+- Place the orange juice, vinegar, maple syrup, dijon, lemon juice, olive oil, salt and pepper in a small jar and seal tightly with a lid.
+Shake vigorously until emulsified.

 - Place large fennel fronds over the bottom of a platter, then begin layering half of the citrus and fennel over the top.
 Drizzle with the desired amount of orange vinaigrette, then layer the remaining half of the ctirus and fennel.
 Top with sliced avocado, additional fennel fronds, and drizzle with more dressing.
 Serve and enjoy!

 - Salad is best enjoyed the day that it's made.

 - Pro tip: Prep the dressing, citrus and fennel in advance to make this recipe even faster.

 - The orange vinaigrette may be stored in the refrigerator and used within 2 weeks.

 - Toss in your favorite greens for added nutrition if desired!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.